Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 | 1024               | 962 ns (2 alloc) |

 > ✅ **Analysis**:
-> The number of entities does not affect performance.
-This is because dispatch is only dependent on the number of subscriptions and systems.
-The function has complexity O(n × m), where *n* is the number of archetypes and *m* is the number of systems.
+> The dispatch complexity is O(k), where k is the number of active subscriptions.
+Each system only receives references to the archetypes it subscribed to.
+This ensures a constant and bounded per-tick cost.
 > The number of allocations is constant because the manager pre-classifies the entities and, during dispatch, distributes only **references** to the system-specific arrays of matching entities.

 Next we benchmark utilities functions

 - **Adding entity** : 296 ns (2 alloc)
-- **Removin entity** : 80.668 ns (0 alloc)
+- **Removing entity** : 80.668 ns (0 alloc)

 > **Analysis**
 > Adding an entity just run through all the existing archetypes and add the entity to re matching group, making this function O(n) where n is the number of archetype